Summer in the Top End7-day itinerary

 A tropical summer in the Top End means the waterfalls are thundering, nature is at its greenest, the wildlife is abundant, the sunsets are filled with shades of violet and the skies come to life with epic lightning shows.

-Check out this 7 day itinerary covering things to see and do around Darwin, Litchfield National Park and Kakadu National Park over the Tropical Summer time – November to April.
+Check out this 7-day itinerary covering things to see and do around Darwin, Litchfield National Park and Kakadu National Park over Australia’s summertime – September to April.

 Become a city explorer

-Start your day with your morning coffee and breakfast at one of the many popular cafés in Darwin City.
+Start your road trip with a morning coffee and breakfast at one of the many popular cafés in Darwin City.
 Explore the vibrant streets of Darwin and get lost in the magnificent street art.
 As part of the annual Darwin Street Art Festival, murals have been painted by renowned local and interstate artists – some of which you can interact with by downloading the app.

 Immerse yourself in local art